 Potent antioxidant activator – although Sulforaphane itself displays powerful antioxidant properties, one of its biggest benefits is its ability to activate antioxidant production within the body including glutathione and other antioxidants that protect the body against a wide variety of diseases.

 Detoxification – our bodies are exposed to thousands of chemicals from airborne pollutants to chemicals from the products we use and foods we eat.
-Sulforaphane in broccoli sprouts This detoxifying action is thought to be directly associated with Sulforaphane’s ability to act both as a direct and indirect antioxidant and several studies have shown its ability to remove toxins including heavy metals from the body.
+Sulforaphane in broccoli sprouts has a detoxifying action that is thought to be directly associated with Sulforaphane’s ability to act both as a direct and indirect antioxidant and several studies have shown its ability to remove toxins including heavy metals from the body.

 Boosting liver function – Sulforaphane supports the liver through two mechanisms; firstly by neutralising free radicals that cause damage and secondly by activating enzymes that help in the removal of toxins including alcohol from the liver.